Views expressed by the host documented to be almost always right 99.8% of the time.

 That's not shown.

-Just a beautiful thing to see.
+Isn't it just a beautiful thing to see?

-But you encounter it face to face, like you did, and it changes the way you see it.
+But you encounter it face to face like you did, and it changes the way you see it.

-I uh that this is why I don't understand all this tolerance for these people.
+This is why I don't understand all this tolerance for these people.

 And I'm not saying be impolite to them or any of that, but the idea that they've got the right to come in and disrupt something because this is America, when did all this become a suicide pact?